booktype/PDFreactor-examples/README.md

 * `samples/BT_theme_academic/_PDFRfonts.css`
 * `samples/BT_theme_academic/_PDFRpagesize.css`

-## Install
+## Install and run the PDFreactor web service

-* You need to have PDFreactor Web Service installed.
-See www.pdfreactor.com
-* Open `pdfreactorwebservice-start.sh` and change the path to match your dir structure
-* Start the PDFreactor Web Service by typing `./pdfreactorwebservice-start.sh`
+The PDFreactor web service is required to be running even when using PDFreactor on the command line.

+* Download the PDFreactor archive from http://www.pdfreactor.com/download/ and extract it on the local system.
+The directory `PDFreactor` should be created.
+* Change to the `PDFreactor/bin/` directory
+* Run `pdfreactorwebservice start`
+* Check if the web service is running with `pdfreactorwebservice status`

+## Running PDFreactor from the command line

+The syntax to create PDF files using the command line is:

+`pdfreactor.py -i input.html -o output.pdf`

+Important: the CSS file needs to be in the same directory and the CSS file needs to be linked in the header of the HTML file.
+Inside the CSS file, you need to link to the font files as a relative path.

+## PHP wrapper script

-* Open the file `index.php` and change the relative paths to match the HTML and CSS file you want to use for PDF rendering.
+* Open the file `index.php` from this repository and change the relative paths to match the HTML and CSS file you want to use for PDF rendering.
-* Make sure this repo is available through your browser on localhost.
+* Make sure this repo is available through your browser on localhost, e.g. with Apache.
-* Open the URL in a browser (e.g. `http://localhost/pdfreactorexamples/`).
+* Open the URL in a browser (e.g. `http://localhost/pdfreactor-examples/`).